Celebrating Seniors - Roger Moore is 89, Part 2

 For Roger Moore’s last 3 outings as James Bond, the now 50+ Moore’s co-stars included:

 - For Your Eyes Only (1981), with Bond Girls Carole Bouquet and Lynn-Holly Johnson.
-Left, Carole Bouquet and Roger Moore in For Your Eyes Only.
+For Your Eyes Only was filmed in glamorous Cortina d’Ampezzo and the Dolomites in Italy, as well as England, Greece, and the Bahamas.

 - Octopussy (1983), with Louis Jourdan, Moore’s returning Bond Girl co-star Maud Adams as Octopussy, and debuting Robert Brown as the new M.